2767753o/wad2-ae-group1d/README.md

 # BLINK

-A social media platform in which users may only post once a day
+A social media platform in which users may only post once a day.

 ## Description